 For a period of time, sales of Properties and repayment of indebtedness will have different effects on holders of Units than on stockholders.
 Certain holders of Units, including Messrs.
 Zuckerman and Linde, the Chairman of the Board and the Chief Executive Officer, respectively, will incur adverse tax consequences upon the sale of certain of the Properties and on the repayment of indebtedness which are different from the tax consequences to the Company and persons who receive Redemption Shares.
-Consequently, such holders may have different objectives regarding the appropriate pricing and timing of any such authority under the Partnership Agreement to determine whether, when, and on what terms to sell a Property (subject, in the case of certain Properties, to contractual commitments described below) or when to refinance or repay indebtedness, any such decision would require the approval of the Company's Board of Directors.
+Consequently, such holders may have different objectives regarding the appropriate pricing and timing of any such sale or repayment of indebtedness.
+While the Company has the exclusive authority under the Partnership Agreement to determine whether, when, and on what terms to sell a Property (subject, in the case of certain Properties, to contractual commitments described below) or when to refinance or repay indebtedness, any such decision would require the approval of the Company's Board of Directors.
 As directors and executive officers of the Company, Messrs.
 Zuckerman and Linde have substantial influence with respect to any such decision, and such influence could be exercised in a manner inconsistent with the interests of some, or a majority, of the Company's stockholders, including in a manner which could prevent completion of a sale of a Property or the repayment of indebtedness.